 One of his coaches noted “I’m proud that someone with Andrew’s characteristics and love and respect for the game of soccer has chosen to be a referee.
 With his background in soccer, he knows the game.
 With his hard work, he will strive to improve to reach the next level.
 With his intelligence he will learn the intricacies of applying the laws of the game.
 With his scouting background he will ensure fair play and know the difference between spirit of the game and letter of the law.
 Andrew is a person who will become an excellent role model and mentor to future young referees.”

 UPDATE: Andrew was also named the USYSA Eastern Region Young Male Referee of the Year AND the USYSA National Young Male Referee of the Year.
 Congratulations, Andrew!

 One of her teacher’s commented that “Gabriella exhibits strengths that several of her teachers often commented on.
-She is a hard working individual who expects the best from herself and those around her.
+She is a hard-working individual who expects the best from herself and those around her.
 I have observed a student-athlete that constantly sets high standards for herself and always exceeds them.
 I know her to be one of the most honest and reliable members of a team who cares about and respects every member of the team regardless of who they are.”
-An example of how much she cares about her team is best illustrated when as a player last fall, her college coach wanted all of the players on the team to run a very challenging fitness test.
+An example of how much Gabriella cares about her team is best illustrated when as a player last fall, her college coach wanted all the players on the team to run a very challenging fitness test.
 Gabriella ran the test with the first wave of players and passed it.
 As she was watching the second group of players complete the first lap, she noticed one of her teammates was having trouble with the test after the first lap.
 Without giving it a second thought she went back onto the track and ran the test again keeping pace with her teammate helping her complete the test successfully.